christianalfoni/impact/docs/01_tutorial.md

         }
     })

+    // The effect runs immediately and tracks any signals you access.
+When
-    effect(() => {
+    // the signal changes, the effect runs again effect(() => {
         if (todos.remaining === 10) {
             notifications.add({ type: 'warning', text: "Oh oh, make sure you keep sane!" })